Connect Box to Microsoft Cloud App Security

 Then click Save.
 For information on how to see which Cloud App Security data center you are connected to, see API tokens.

 If you are an existing Adallom customer, and your console URL is for Adallom and not Cloud App Security, use this app serial number: bwahmilhdlpbqy2ongkl119o3lrkoshc.

 In the Cloud App Security portal, click Investigate and then Connected apps.

 In the App connectors page, click the plus sign button and select Box.

 In the Box settings pop-up, click Follow this link.

-This opens the Box log on page.
+The Box logon page opens.
 Enter your credentials to allow Cloud App Security access to your team's Box app.

-Box will ask you if you want to allow Cloud App Security access to your team information and activity log and perform any activity as any team member.
+Box asks you if you want to allow Cloud App Security access to your team information, activity log, and perform activities as a team member.
 To proceed, click Allow.

 Back in the Cloud App Security portal, you should receive a message saying that Box was successfully connected.

 Make sure the connection succeeded by clicking Test API.